vuejs/vitepress/docs/guide/configuration.md

 In the above example, the site will have the title of `VitePress`, and `Just playing around.` as the description meta tag.

-Learn everything about VitePress features at [Theme: Introduction](./theme-introduction) to find how to configure specific features with in this config file.
+Learn everything about VitePress features at [Theme: Introduction](./theme-introduction) to find how to configure specific features within this config file.

 You may also find all configuration references at [Configs](../config/introduction).